grokking-sc/grokking-sc/comments.md

 * superfluous label–goto in def multFast(x) := label a { case x of {Nil=>1, Cons(y, ys) => ifz(y,goto(0,a),y * multFast(ys))}}; in Lists.sc
 * Include a link to the Zenodo archive of the base image in the README.
 This will allow users to find the base image easily.
 * The disk image contains a file ''.
 I suggest removing this file.
 There are other superfluous files (e.g., .git) that can be removed.
-* The README suggested to run cabal build sequent calculus, however I had to run cabal build exe:sequent-calculus.
-* Since the disk image contains the compiled files, running cabal build exe:sequent-calculus or make build-exe initially does nothing.
-Please include instructions with README to delete all built files.
-* Include instructions on how to run the executable on one of the example files.
 *  It was not completely obvious what to do and what to install, but this was expected since I am not an expert of the Haskell ecosystem.
 At the end, however, I was able to compile everything from scratch.
 * Syntax of goto
     The first one is actually only a minor problem.
 While the syntax of goto in the paper is goto(t;a), the compiler needs a comma instead of the semicolon, otherwise compilation stops (with a quite misleading error message).
 For example, the program `def main := label a { 3 + goto(0;a) };`gives the error